-This project was coordinated by the Saskatchewan Prairie Conservation Action Plan (PCAP), with major funding support from Agriculture and Agri-Food Canada's Greencover Canada Program.
-Funding was also provided by Saskatchewan Research Council (SRC), Saskatchewan Watershed Authority (SWA), and Ducks Unlimited Canada (DUC).
+The first phase of this project (2004-2007) was coordinated by the Saskatchewan Prairie Conservation Action Plan (PCAP), with major funding support from Agriculture and Agri-Food Canada's Greencover Canada Program.
+Funding was also provided by Saskatchewan Research Council (SRC), Saskatchewan Watershed Authority (SWA) (now the Water Security Agency [WSA]), and Ducks Unlimited Canada (DUC).
+The second phase (2013-2014) was funded by Saskatchewan Ministry of Environment (SME).

-We wish to thank Jeff Thorpe (SRC) for his dedication and hard work in developing the material for this publication.
-A long list of PCAP partners provided data and advice: Karyn Scalise and Lauren Burton (PCAP); Bill Houston, Chris Nykoluk, Kerry Laforge, and Tara Mulhern Davidson (Agriculture and Agri-Food Canada); Tom Harrison, Etienne Soulodre, Krista Connick, and Ross MacDonald (SWA); Michel Tremblay, Don Fontaine, Lorne Klein, and Todd Jorgenson (Saskatchewan Agriculture and Food); Ann Riemer (Saskatchewan Environment); Steve Suchan (Saskatchewan Assessment Management Agency); Daryl Nazar and Michael Champion (DUC); Cheri Sykes (Nature Conservancy of Canada); Orin Balas (Saskatchewan Stock Growers Association); and Dr. Jim Romo (University of Saskatchewan).
+In the first phase, data and advice were provided by: Karyn Scalise and Lauren Burton (PCAP); Bill Houston, Chris Nykoluk, Kerry Laforge, and Tara Mulhern Davidson (Agriculture and Agri-Food Canada); Tom Harrison, Etienne Soulodre, Krista Connick, and Ross MacDonald (SWA); Michel Tremblay, Don Fontaine, Lorne Klein, and Todd Jorgenson (Saskatchewan Agriculture and Food); Ann Riemer (Saskatchewan Environment); Steve Suchan (Saskatchewan Assessment Management Agency); Daryl Nazar and Michael Champion (DUC); Cheri Sykes (Nature Conservancy of Canada); Orin Balas (Saskatchewan Stock Growers Association); and Dr. Jim Romo (University of Saskatchewan).
+In the second phase, advice was provided by Ben Sawa, Beatriz Prieto, and Michael McLaughlan (SME), Etienne Soulodre (Water Security Agency), Kevin France (Saskatchewan Ministry of Agriculture), Rob Wright and Michael Tremblay (Saskatchewan Ministry of Parks, Culture and Sport), Bill Houston (Agriculture and Agri-Food Canada), Candace Neufeld (Environment Canada), and Lyle Boychuk (DUC)

 Alvin Anderson and Warren Eilers of the Land Resource Unit, Agriculture and Agri-Food Canada, provided access to soil survey databases and extensive advice on their use.
 At SRC, Monique Wismer assisted with data analysis, Nick Nicolichuk did the GIS work, Bob Godwin advised on grassland ecology, and Charlene Hudym, Roxanne Price, and Jackie Mamer did the design, formatting, and printing.
 Special thanks must go to Barry Adams and Gerry Ehlert (Alberta Sustainable Resource Development) for their innovations in range assessment and generous contributions of advice.
-We would also like to acknowledge the vital contribution of Zoheir Abouguendia, formerly of SRC and Saskatchewan Agriculture and Food, in the development of range assessment practices in Saskatchewan.
+We would like to acknowledge the vital contribution of Zoheir Abouguendia, formerly of SRC and Saskatchewan Agriculture and Food, in the development of range assessment practices in Saskatchewan.